Grand Metropole Hotel: History

-In 1955, Billy Butlin purchased the hotel for his Butlins holidays chain.
+In 1955, Billy Butlin purchased the hotel for his Butlins holiday chain.
 In 1998, Butlins sold their hotels to Grand Hotels and the name changed to "Grand Metropole Blackpool".
 In 2004, Grand Hotels sold the Grand Metropole Hotel to Britannia Hotels along with other former Butlins Hotels such as the Grand Hotel in Scarborough and the Grand Hotel in Llandudno.

 As of 2018 the hotel has been modernised and has 223 bedrooms, two restaurants, and a café.